nfodere-42/push_swap/README.md

-# Push Swap
+# push_swap
 ![](images/logo_push_swap.png)

 # Description
-The Push Swap project is part of the 42 curriculum and its goal is to design a C program that sorts a list of integers using only a limited set of operations on two stacks: A and B. The challenge lies in the fact that you cannot directly use classic sorting algorithms such as qsort or sort; instead, you must implement basic stack‑manipulation operations (swap, push, rotate, reverse rotate...) and combine them strategically to achieve the correct order with the smallest possible number of moves.
+The push_swap project is part of the 42 curriculum and its goal is to design a C program that sorts a list of integers using only a limited set of operations on two stacks: A and B. The challenge lies in the fact that you cannot directly use classic sorting algorithms such as qsort or sort; instead, you must implement basic stack‑manipulation operations (swap, push, rotate, reverse rotate...) and combine them strategically to achieve the correct order with the smallest possible number of moves.

 # Project files
 `src/Makefile`: Build automation file.